 If you want to have a formal hedge, keep in mind that this will have to be clipped often to maintain a particular shape.
 Plants with relatively small leaves such as the box varieties are the best options since they can be trimmed as often as needed without looking ragged.
 If you want to have less formal hedges, opt for larger leaved plants such as Photinia.

-Hedges are great to plant to enjoy attractive outdoor spaces, create privacy, and buffer noise in the neighborhood.
+Hedges are great to plant to enjoy attractive outdoor spaces, create privacy, and buffer noise in the neighbourhood.
 With a lot of species to choose from, it can be difficult to select the best plant for hedging.

 Besides Lilly Pillies, here are some other plants that can be used to create appealing hedges;